Free Things to Do in Edmonton - Summer Edition

 Speaking of Picnics...

 A picnic in a beautiful local park is a great way to connect with nature while enjoying some tasty treats Al Fresco.
 Scour the fridge and make yourself a basket, grab a blanket, pack a Frisbee then head off to Sir Wilfred Laurier Park, Emily Murphy Park, or Hawrelak Park.
-If you're up for spending a few hard-earned pennies, stop in and pick up some grub at local watering holes like Woodshed Burgers, Tres Carnales, Farrow, or Iconoclast Koffiehuis.
+If you're up for spending a few hard-earned pennies, stop in and pick up some grub at local watering holes like Culina on the Lake, Woodshed Burgers, Tres Carnales, Farrow, or Iconoclast Koffiehuis.

 Paint the town red... and every other colour too